danort92/Explorative-Analysis-of-a-Real-Estate-Market/README.md

 ## 1-Descriptive Statistics for Data Scientists

-  Statistical study of a Real Estate dataset related to sales in Texas.
+  Statistical study of a Real Estate dataset related to housing sales in Texas.
 The dataset contains the following variables:

     - city: names of the cities involved in the analysis ;
     - year: years involved in the analysis;